 UK policy towards DEMs has waxed and waned many times since 2010.
-In this uncertain environment, DEMs have focused on strategic policy planning, distributing central funding, and their 'convening power', i.e., using their public profile to harness non-public stakeholders to work towards a shared vision (Blakeley and Evans 2023; Giovannini 2021).
-Mayors have also sought to collaborate with one another to strengthen their voice within - and sometimes in opposition to - central government (Blakeley and Evans, 2023), with examples including reaction to COVID restrictions, pressure to enable bus franchising, and opposition to the cancellation of HS2 Phase 2.
-To strengthen their profile, many mayors have adopted 'orphan policies', focusing on matters such as homelessness, public health, or employment relations, that are disregarded or relatively neglected by other tiers of government.
-One example is the role of Police and Crime Commissioners (PCCs), a role taken on by some DEMs in England, which is a directly elected role elsewhere.
+In this uncertain environment, DEMs have focused on strategic policy planning, distributing central funding, and their 'convening power', that is, using their public profile to harness non-public stakeholders to work towards a shared vision (Blakeley & Evans, 2023; Giovannini, 2021).
+Mayors have also sought to collaborate with one another to strengthen their voice within - and sometimes in opposition to - central government (Blakeley & Evans, 2023), with examples including reaction to COVID restrictions, pressure to enable bus franchising and opposition to the cancellation of HS2 Phase 2.
+To strengthen their profile, many mayors have adopted 'orphan policies', focusing on matters such as homelessness, public health or employment relations, that are disregarded or relatively neglected by other tiers of government.
+One example is the role of police and crime commissioners (PCCs), a role taken on by some DEMs in England, which is a directly elected role elsewhere.
 PCCs have a place-based democratic mandate and are held to account by public vote; they have tended to build coalitions of partners to take a preventative approach to crime that takes them into various other policy sectors (O'Reilly, 2024).
 However, there are also concerns about the lack of scrutiny outside of the four-yearly electoral process, leading to central government interventions, as with the special measures imposed on Greater Manchester Police in 2020.
-This links to broader questions about whether there is sufficient scrutiny of DEMs in the English context, which has tended to reinforce topdown approaches (Ferry and Sandford, 2021; Newman et al., 2024).
+This links to broader questions about whether there is sufficient scrutiny of DEMs in the English context, which has tended to reinforce top-down approaches (Ferry & Sandford, 2021; Newman et al., 2024b).

 The Conservative government's Levelling Up White Paper (HM Government, 2022) sought to champion DEMs on the basis of extensive analysis of an insufficient regard for place-based policy in the UK.
-Writers, including some aligned to the Labour Party, have proposed extending local powers as a corrective to this (Lucas and Hopkins, 2024; Paun et al., 2022; Newman and Kenny, 2023).
+Writers, including some aligned to the Labour Party, have proposed extending local powers as a corrective to this (Lucas & Hopkins, 2024; Newman & Kenny, 2023; Paun et al., 2022).
 Nevertheless, this literature has fewer granular analyses of the optimal approach to - and the appropriate rationale for - further devolution of power in England.
 Notably, health policy has figured only rarely in the English devolution debate.
 Greater Manchester does operate a form of health devolution, which has seen initial reports of modest success (Britteon et al., 2024), but this is an exceptional case in the English context.
 Elsewhere in England, MCA capacities vary significantly, and devolution deals have proposed 'public health duties' for DEMs, with little elaboration on what this would imply for powers, funding or policy.
 This is a curious omission given the synergies between policy addressing the wider determinants of health and a place-based approach.

 English health policy itself has undergone a similar journey to that of UK government policy toward DEMs.
-The English NHS introduced Integrated Care Systems in 2022.
-These are managed by 42 Integrated Care Boards, which must each include at least one local authority member and one voluntary sector member.
-They have four core aims:
+The English National Health Service (NHS) introduced Integrated Care Systems in 2022.
+These are managed by 42 integrated care boards (ICBs), which must each include at least one local authority member and one voluntary sector member.
+They have four core aims (NHS, 2022a):

-- 1. Improve outcomes in population health and healthcare, - 2.
-Tackle inequalities in outcomes, experience and access, - 3.
-Enhance productivity and value for money, and - 4.
-Help the NHS support broader social and economic development (NHS, 2022a).
+- To improve outcomes in population health and healthcare. - To tackle inequalities in outcomes, experience and access. - To enhance productivity and value for money. - To help the NHS support broader social and economic development.